OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 * Review the UX design patterns, and identify which ones are important to your add-in.
 For example, pick one of the first-run experiences.
 * Then do one or more of the following:
 	* Copy the code files to your add-in project and start customizing them to meet your requirements.
-You will need the [common.js file](https://github.com/OfficeDev/Office-Add-in-UX-Design-Pattern-Code/tree/master/), the [assets folder](https://github.com/OfficeDev/Office-Add-in-UX-Design-Pattern-Code/tree/master/assets), and the code folder for the design pattern you choose.
+You will need the [assets folder](https://github.com/OfficeDev/Office-Add-in-UX-Design-Pattern-Code/tree/master/assets), and the code folder for the design pattern you choose.
 See links below.
 	* Take a look at the  and use them as a guide when creating your own UX design.
 See links below.
 	* Download the Adobe Illustrator files and edit them to mock-up your own add-in designs.
 Get them [here](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Source%20Files).

-## Generic and Branding
+## General

 * **Landing (or generic) page** is a standard add-in page.
 Users may be redirected to a landing page after a first-run experience or sign-in process. ([spec](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Helpful%20Templates/AddIn_Template_Standard_Layout.pdf "PDF"), [code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/generic/landing-page))
 * **Brand image in brand bar** is the landing page with an image in the footer that represents your brand. ([spec](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Brand_Bar.md), [code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/generic/brand-bar))